sethm/dmd_core/README.md

 It may be used as a component to build a fully-fledged emulator, however.

+## Changelog

+0.3.1: Added exception handling for memory errors, and a `run` function
+       to free-run the CPU for a given number of steps.

+0.3.0: Breaking change.
+Charater RX from RS-232 and keyboard are now
+       handled by internal queues, and no longer return `DuartError` on failure.

+0.2.1: Initial release.

 ## Emulator Reference Implementation

 For a reference implementation emulator that uses this library,